 as he had frostbites.
 WDP 1959.
 Riverside Ballroom.

-acts embarked on what was billed as the WINTER DANCE PARTY.
+In January of 1959, Buddy along with Ritchie Valens, the Big Bopper and other acts embarked on what was billed as the WINTER DANCE PARTY.
 Though billed as a dance party the tour for the performers was anything but a party.

-Photo_by_T._Szikil24th of January, 1959.
+24th of January, 1959.
 Eagles Ballroom, Kenosha, WI.
 Left to right: Jim Lounsbury (wbkb-tv DJ), The Big Bopper, Singer Debbie Stevens, Frankie Sardo and Buddy Holly.

 24.1.59: Eagles Ballroom in Kenosha, Wisconsin.